Disclosure: if you make a purchase through any affiliate links on this page, I may earn a small commission at no cost to you.

 During winter, you’ll see trees covered in snow.

-In spring the trees bloom with white and pink flowers and cherry blossoms.
+In spring the trees bloom with cherry blossoms.

 Have a great time visiting the parks in Seoul!